-A Board of Directors, consisting of nine members, is selected by the membership from six areas of the state on a staggered term basis and is responsible for conducting the business affairs of the program.
-The Board of Directors has contracted with Clear Risk Solutions to perform day-to-day administration of the program.
+A board of directors, consisting of nine members, is selected by the membership from six areas of the state on a staggered term basis and is responsible for conducting the business affairs of the program.
+The board of directors has contracted with Clear Risk Solutions to perform day-to-day administration of the program.
 This program has no employees.

-Worker's Compensation
+Participation in the NCESD Worker's Compensation and Unemployment Pools